Updated: Jan 27, 2022

-Creating a business profile on Google My Business puts you on the map, both literally and figuratively.
+Creating a business profile on Google puts you on the map, both literally and figuratively.
 It gives customers more ways to reach you and transact business.
-You can track phone calls, bookings, follows, clicks and more.
+You can track phone calls, bookings, follows, clicks, and more.
 In addition to serving as an important source for online reviews, the tools in Google My Business also give you important insights as to how customers are finding you.

 Wouldn't you like to be the first search result that pops up for your potential customer?

-Google My Business also lets you use the posts feature.
-Posts on Google My Business profile should be fresh, timely, and relevant as your latest posts are visible on Google Maps and Search among the first search results for your customers.
+Google Profile also lets you use the posts feature.
+Posts on Google Business Profile should be fresh, timely, and relevant as your latest posts are visible on Google Maps and Search among the first search results for your customers.
 Thus it is important to make an update regularly.
 The easiest way to do this is scheduling your posts in advance using Hookle.

 Wouldn't you like to be the first search result that pops up for your potential customer?
 If yes, read more here!

 6. Asana for Project Management

 Asana is another one of the productivity gems that keeps small businesses humming along.
 It has a free version for teams of up to 15 that may very well meet your needs, but monthly subscriptions plans are also available as your business grows.

 Asana lets you keep track of important tasks, assign them to your team and set deadlines.
 It integrates with dozens of other major platforms, such as Gmail, Salesforce and Canva, so your team can easily collaborate in one, single system.

 You can use Asana’s rules, forms and other built-in tools to automate routine tasks, create workflows and cut down on errors.
 Launching a new product?
 Asana has dozens of built-in templates that are pre-populated with tasks and timelines for a wide range of common projects.
 You can modify them as needed or start from scratch.
 When you need an app to keep everyone one on the same page, Asana is a great place to start.